rostis232/traineeEVOFintech/README.md

 # Project for Trainee EVO Fintech (second stage)
-Program accepts CSV file and parses it`s data to data base.
-Data can be gotten from data base with filters in JSON.
+Program accepts CSV file and parses it's data to database.
+Data can be gotten from database with filters in JSON.
+CSV example stored in `csv_example/example.csv`

 ## Configuration